mmari0c/roses-and-thorns/README.md

   Users can leave comments under posts to support each other.

 - **Support (Upvote) System**
-  Show appreciation for posts — supports update immediately.
+  Show appreciation for posts, supports update immediately.

 - **Edit & Delete Posts**
-  The original author can update or remove their own posts.
+  The *original* author can update or remove their own posts.

 - **Image Uploads**
   Upload images from your device, stored securely via Supabase Storage.